 Abstract-This paper addresses the problem of tracking multiple moving sources using binaural input.
 We observe that binaural cues are strongly correlated with source locations in time-frequency regions dominated by only one source.
-Based on this observation, we propose a novel tracking algorithm that integrates probabilities across reliable frequency channels in order to produce a likelihood function in the target space, which describes the azimuths of active sources at a particular time frame.
+Based on this observation, we propose a novel tracking algorithm that integrates probabilities across reliable frequency channels in order to produce a likelihood function in the target space, which describes the azimuths of all active sources at a particular time frame.
 Finally, a hidden Markov model (HMM) is employed to form continuous tracks and automatically detect the number of active sources across time.
-Experimental results are presented for two- and three-source scenarios.
-A comparison shows that our HMM model outperforms a Kalman filter based approach in tracking active sources across time.
+Results are presented for up to three moving talkers in anechoic conditions.
+A comparison shows that our HMM model outperforms a Kalman filter-based approach in tracking active sources across time.
 Our study represents a first step in addressing auditory scene analysis with moving sound sources.

-Index Terms-binaural processing, hidden Markov model (HMM), moving source tracking, multi-source tracking
+Index Terms-Binaural processing, hidden Markov model (HMM), moving source tracking, multisource tracking.